Black-legged kittiwake: Chick-rearing

-Chicks usually hatched through the larger end of the egg using their egg tooth.
-The egg tooth usually disappear after seven days post-hatching.
+Chicks usually hatch through the larger end of the egg using their egg tooth.
+The egg tooth usually disappears after seven days post-hatching.
 The alpha and beta chicks tend to hatch 1.3 days apart.
 Kittiwake are born semi-precocial.
 The downy young of kittiwakes are white, since they have no need of camouflage from predators, and do not wander from the nest like Larus gulls for obvious safety reasons.
 Regardless of predation, the chicks are most vulnerable within their first week due to their incapacity to properly thermoregulate during that period.
 Kittiwake chicks also exhibit siblicide, meaning that the first-born chick may kill its sibling in order to avoid competition for food from their parents.
 If siblicide is to occur, it will most likely occur within the first 10 days of life of the smaller chick, in most cases the last born.

 The downy plumage of chicks start to be replaced by the juvenile plumage only five days after hatching and will continue to do so for about 30 days, until the juvenile plumage is complete.
 It is not long after the completion of their juvenile plumage that the chicks will have their first flight at 34–58 days old.
 Chicks will come back to the nest for several weeks after hatching and will eventually follow the adults at sea where they spend the winter.
 Kittiwakes reach sexual maturity at around 4–5 years old.